Claudiuivan1/8bithouse/README.md

 **8bithouse** allows six commands, here is a list with the techincal explaination of their functionalities:

-* `add <device-name>`: Searches for a hole in the bitmap of initialized devices.
+* `8bh add <device-name>`: Searches for a hole in the bitmap of initialized devices.
 If the server finds a free space, it fills the hole with the new device.
 At first it is disabled.
-* `rm  <device-name>`: Searches for the name received and if found, the corresponding bitmap place is freed and the device erased.
+* `8bh rm  <device-name>`: Searches for the name received and if found, the corresponding bitmap place is freed and the device erased.
-* `enable <device-name>`: If found, the device is enabled.
+* `8bh enable <device-name>`: If found, the device is enabled.
-* `disable <device-name>`: If found, the device is disabled.
+* `8bh disable <device-name>`: If found, the device is disabled.
-* `reset <device-name>`: Frees all registered devices in the board.
+* `8bh reset <device-name>`: Frees all registered devices in the board.
-* `dim <device-name>`: Searches for the name received and if found, brightness can be increased and decreased.
+* `8bh dim <device-name>`: Searches for the name received and if found, brightness can be increased and decreased.